divnori/divnori.github.io/_pages/about.md

 ---

-As an undergraduate at MIT studying Computer Science and Bioinformatics, I am currently an undergraduate researcher in the [Coley Group @ MIT Schwarzman College of Computing] (https://coley.mit.edu/) and summer research fellow at the [Eric and Wendy Schmidt Center @ Broad Institute] (https://www.broadinstitute.org/ewsc).
+As an undergraduate at MIT studying Computer Science and Bioinformatics, I am currently an undergraduate researcher in the [Coley Group @ MIT Schwarzman College of Computing](https://coley.mit.edu/) and summer research fellow at the [Eric and Wendy Schmidt Center @ Broad Institute](https://www.broadinstitute.org/ewsc).